-- According to the National Association of Realtors, in 2019, the median dollar value spent on home staging was $400.
+- According to the National Association of Realtors, in 2021, the median dollar value spent when using a staging service was $1,500.

 1. Create Coziness in Larger Rooms with Warm Colors